talwin/holo-sketch-ar-drawing-app/README.md

 # Mobile AR Sketching App

-This is a web application that allows users to create sketches in an augmented reality environment.
-The project is built with React, TypeScript, and Vite.
+This project is a web application that enables users to create sketches in an augmented reality environment.
+The core behavior centers around interactively overlaying images on the camera view, allowing users to:

+- Move the overlay image by dragging (touch or mouse).
+- Scale the image using pinch gestures or mouse wheel.
+- Rotate the image via external controls.
+- Adjust the image opacity.
+- Lock the overlay to prevent further changes.

+These features are powered by the [`AROverlay`](src/components/AROverlay.tsx) component, which manages user interactions and image transformations in real time.

+The app is built with React, TypeScript, and Vite, and uses Radix UI and Tailwind CSS for its component library and styling.

+...

 ## Features